aave/docs-gho/docs/developer-docs/gho-stability-module.md

 The exposure cap is a DAO controlled parameter that determines the maximum amount of exogenous tokens the stability module can hold.

-### Price Bounds and Swap Freezes
+### Conversion Freezes and Oracle Price Bounds

-In case the price of the exogenous token deviates from the 1:1 ratio, trading can be stopped using Price Bounds and Swap Freezes.
+In case the price of the exogenous token deviates from a determined ratio, the freeze role can be utilized by the Aave DAO or assigned to an entity (autonomous agents or contracts) to respond and halt conversions.

-Price Bounds and Swap Freezes are enabled by the `OracleSwapFreezer`.
-This contract has a function that utilizes an oracle to factor the price of the exogenous token, and if it is outside of a parameterized bound, react accordingly to freeze conversions.
+An implementation of the freeze role is the `OracleSwapFreezer` contract.
+This contract utilizes Chainlink oracles and price bounds determined by Aave Governence to freeze/unfreeze based on oracle conditions.

 ### Last Resort Liquidations